-- A baccalaureate degree from a regionally accredited institution. - o Minimum overall GPA of 3.0 on a 4.0 scale on all undergraduate work. - o An appropriate score on either the GRE or MAT.
+- o A baccalaureate degree from a regionally accredited institution. - o Minimum overall GPA of 3.0 on a 4.0 scale on all undergraduate work.

 9.2.
 Program of Study

 For the Master of Science (MS) in Technology Management (MSTM) there is a minimum degree requirement of 30-33 semester hours of credit.
 Additionally, the MSTM program requires student to follow one of three options outlined below: